iagoleal/iagoleal.github.io/content/posts/shower-thoughts-averages.md

 $$

-This optimization problem can be rewritten as a _linear program_ as has a (possibly non-unique) solution that is also used all around Statistics: the **median**.
+This optimization problem can be rewritten as a _linear program_ and has a (possibly non-unique) solution that is also used all around Statistics: the **median**.
 This is a constant $\mu$ with the nice property
 $\mathrm{P}(X \le \mu) \ge \frac{1}{2}$ and $\mathrm{P}(X \ge \mu) \ge \frac{1}{2}$.